 And if you have an extra 5 minutes, check out Andrew's thoughts on what technologies would be key in 2020 and see if his crystal ball rang true!
 Click here.

-Established over 28 years ago, Guestline provides innovative property management, guest engagement and distribution software to the hospitality industry.
+Established 30 years ago, Guestline provides innovative property management, guest engagement and distribution software to the hospitality industry.
 Founded on cloud technology, Guestline's revenue generating solutions enable independents of all sizes and small hotel groups to achieve maximum occupancy at the most profitable rate.